compose-spec/compose-spec/05-services.md

     network_mode: "service:[service name]"
 ```

-When set, `networks` attribute is not allowed and a Compose implementation SHOULD reject any
+When set, `networks` attribute is not allowed and Compose rejects any
 Compose file containing both attributes

 ### networks